 1. Start With The Cover Page

-For example, on the cover page of your marketing report, you include a note that specifies the kind of marketing report — social media or other marketing platforms.
+For example, on the cover page of your weekly report, you include a note that specifies the kind of weekly report — social media or other marketing platforms.
 At the bottom part of it, state the name of the company, address, contact numbers, and its website.
 A cover page helps your report appears highly professional in a way that it immediately presents the essential information to let the readers comprehend what is the report all about.

 2. State The Main Point